-The following table sets forth certain information concerning our executive officers as of March 22, 2019:
+The following table sets forth certain information concerning our executive officers as of March 23, 2020:

-Name Age Position Badrinarayanan Kothandaraman 47 President, Chief Executive Officer Eric Branderiz 54 Vice President and Chief Financial Officer David Ranhoff 64 Vice President and Chief Commercial Officer
+Name Age Position Badrinarayanan Kothandaraman 48 President, Chief Executive Officer Eric Branderiz 55 Executive Vice President and Chief Financial Officer David Ranhoff 65 Executive Vice President and Chief Commercial Officer Jeff McNeil 58 Executive Vice President and Chief Operating Officer

 Badrinarayanan Kothandaraman.
-Mr. Kothandaraman's biography is included above under the section titled "Class III Director Continuing in Office Until the 2021 Annual Meeting."
+Mr. Kothandaraman's biography is included above under the section titled "Class III Directors Continuing in Office Until the 2021 Annual Meeting."

 Eric Branderiz has served as our Vice President and Chief Financial Officer since June 2018.
 He previously served as Chief Accounting Officer and Corporate Controller of Tesla, Inc., an automotive and renewable energy company, from October 2016 to March 2018.
-Prior to Tesla, he held various positions at SunPower Corporation, a solar energy system design and manufacturing company, including: Senior Vice President, Corporate Controller and Chief Accounting Officer from August 2012 until October 2016.
-Vice President, Corporate Controller and Chief Accounting Officer from September 2011 to July 2012, Vice President and Corporate Controller from June 2010 to August 2011.
+Prior to Tesla, he held various positions at SunPower Corporation, a solar energy system design and manufacturing company, including: Senior Vice President, Corporate Controller and Chief Accounting Officer from August 2012 until October 2016, Vice President, Corporate Controller and Chief Accounting Officer from August 2012.
+Vice President and Corporate Controller from June 2010 to August 2011.
 Concurrent with his other responsibilities at SunPower, he was also Senior Vice President, Head of Corporate Tax from March 2016 until October 2016, and served as Senior Vice President, Head of Corporate Financial Planning & Analysis from June 2015 to March 2016 and as Senior Vice President, Global Residential and Light Commercial Operations and Finance from March 2013 to September 2014.
 From May 2009 through June 2010, he served as Vice President, Corporate Controller, Treasurer and Head of Subsidy Operations for Knowledge Universe.
 Mr. Branderiz was Senior Vice President and Corporate Controller and Head of Corporate Finance for Spansion, Inc. and its successor Cypress Semiconductor Corporation from September 2007 to April 2009.
 Prior to that Mr. Branderiz held various senior positions at Advanced Micro Devices, Inc. including Controller, Americas.
 Mr. Branderiz received a degree in Business Commerce, with a concentration in Accounting, from the University of Alberta, Canada in 1996, and is a Certified Public Accountant.
 He began his career as an auditor at Ernst & Young LLP.